-Apple cider vinegar is my new obsession.
+Apple cider vinegar (a.k.a.
+ACV) is my new health obsession.
 I recently began taking apple cider vinegar shots a few times a day for a quick and effective energy burst.
-However, I've since discovered so many other useful ways to incorporate apple cider vinegar into my daily routine.
+However, I've since discovered so many other useful and healthy ways to incorporate it into my daily routine.

 It's effective for pretty much anything — your skin, your hair, your house, and even your pets can benefit from its qualities.
 Raw, organic, unfiltered, and unpasteurized, apple cider vinegar is so much more than a salad dressing!

 It's made from apple juice and is fermented to hard apple cider.
-It's then fermented a second time to become apple cider vinegar.
-By using apple cider vinegar in lieu of other products, we instantly decrease the consumption of unnatural chemicals in our homes and daily lives.
+It's then fermented a second time to become ACV.
+By using it in lieu of other products, we instantly decrease the consumption of unnatural chemicals in our homes and daily lives.

 2. It can make your hair shine.

 It can be used as a rinse for your hair after shampooing, and it will boost your hair's body and shine.
 I recommend recycling an old shampoo bottle, then filling it with ½ tablespoon of apple cider vinegar and 1 cup of cold water.
 Pour the solution through your hair after shampooing.
 Do this several times a week for dramatic results.